This page documents the TARGET_EMAIL configuration setting in FormMail.

 "String 3");

-If you look at the default setting below, you may be wondering why you
+If you look at the default setting below, you may be wondering why you can see the following:

 and that's not a string!